-Filter the data
+Filter

 Filters allow you to narrow down on the exact information needed.
+You can filter data globally as you use different dashboards, filter across a single dashboard (i.e., workspace filters), filter an individual widget, and apply a filter to a column (in Multi Comparative widgets).
+Filtering methods include simple menus to select one or more members, saved sets of members (i.e. collections), and dynamic filtering based on tests.
+When building a dashboard, you should determine what filtering options should be available to users.
+You can:

-Dashboards provide several ways to filter the data, such as global filters, workspace filters, and individual widget filters.
-When building a dashboard, you should determine what filtering options you want to be available to users.
-You can apply filters prior to saving the dashboard to provide specific, action-oriented information that is immediately available when the user opens the dashboard, or allow users to start with an overview dashboard and narrow on whatever information interests them.
+- Apply filters prior to saving the dashboard to provide specific, action-oriented information that is immediately available when the user opens the dashboard. - Provide a high-level dashboard and allow users to narrow on whatever information interests them via menus, downlevel functions (see page 84), filter buttons (see page 25), or other methods.